ellakoa/postcard-poem/content/posts/the-butterflys-song.md

   think there must be a tune in their heads that they dance too as they "
 collection: Butterflies
 aspect: landscape
-image: /img/chalkhill-blue-butterfly-tiny.jpg
+image: /img/white-butterfly-tiny.jpg
-metaImage: /img/chalkhill-blue-butterfly-tiny.jpg
+metaImage: /img/white-butterfly-tiny.jpg
 alt: Close up photograph.
-Male Chalkhill blue butterfly on a single blade of grass.
-Blue silvery wings with a white fringe
+White  butterfly feeding on white flowers.
+White iridescent wings with a fringe.
 poem: |+